hadley/elmer/README.md

 [![R-CMD-check](https://github.com/tidyverse/elmer/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tidyverse/elmer/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of elmer is to provide a user friendly wrapper over the most common llm providers.
-Major design goals include support for streaming and making it easy to register and call R functions.
+The goal of elmer is to provide a user friendly wrapper around the APIs for large lanuage model (LLM) providers, making it easy to use LLMs from
+R. elmer provides a rich set of features including support for streaming outputs, tool/function calling, structured data output and more.

 (Looking for something similar to elmer for python?
 Check out [chatlas](https://github.com/cpsievert/chatlas)!)